Festival or Organisation Name:

-We are a volunteer run festival and each July, since 2011, we have managed – somehow - to bring a packed programme of events to the Wirral Community!
-This year Wirral’s favourite community arts festival is back from 7th-22nd July 2017.
+We are a 100% volunteer run festival and were very honoured to be awarded the Queens Award for Voluntary Service on 2nd June 2017.
+Each July, since 2011, we have managed – somehow - to bring a packed programme of events to the Wirral Community!
+This year Wirral’s favourite community arts festival is back from 30th June - 14th July 2018.

 There are lots of opportunities to get involved

 - a range of workshops, including our Poetry Picnics" combining some of Wirral's most beautiful walks with the chance to write

 - A new "47 parks project" to invite poetry, prose and photos celebrating the green spaces of Wirral.

 - The innovation of some somg writing workshops and the chance to perform the songs created.